lblod/frontend-say-editor-documentation/public/assets/pages/getting-started.md

 Inserting a date is one thing, but we should be able to update a date.
 That's what the date-overwrite-plugin does.
 It updates the date in text as well as in the underlying RDFa annotations.

 As with the date plugin, the `ember-rdfa-editor-date-overwrite-plugin` is already installed.
-We just need to enable the plugin in the editor configuration in `frontend-rdfa-editor-demo/app/config/editor-profiles.js` by uncommenting the line containing `rdfa-editor-date-plugin`.
+We just need to enable the plugin in the editor configuration in `app/config/editor-profiles.js` by uncommenting the line containing `rdfa-editor-date-plugin`.

-    // File: frontend-rdfa-editor-demo/app/config/editor-profiles.js
+    // File: app/config/editor-profiles.js

     export default {
       default: [
         "rdfa-editor-date-plugin",
         "rdfa-editor-date-overwrite-plugin"
+        // "rdfa-editor-dbpedia-info-plugin",
+        // "rdfa-editor-wikipedia-slug-plugin"
       ]
     };